DavidTelenko/markdowned/Gaming/Ideas/Genshin-TODO.md

 List of tasks to submit to genshin survey.

-- Add an ability to use Radiant Spincrystals without going to tea pot
+- An ability to use Radiant Spincrystals without going to tea pot
 - Not only show an amount of collected item, but also the amount of currently possessed ones.
 So for example if you collect one flower it will show +1 and 32 total in inventory.
-- Add an ability to skip filler dialogues.
+- An ability to skip filler dialogues.
+For example from resents there was several chill parties, and other minor chit-chat in Natlan archon quests, it could be skipped right to action, which means you need to only set some time points in configuration that indicates them and be able to skip through.
-- Add notifications for Parametric Transformer
+- Notifications for Parametric Transformer.
+When it's done exclamation mark could be shown on inventory.
-- Add bank of boss drops, meaning if I don't want to farm currently present bosses in world, and want to wait for a newer boss, i can collect up to certain amount of tries instead of waiting when new boss comes out.
+- Bank of boss drops, meaning if I don't want to farm currently present bosses in the world, and want to wait for a newer boss, I can collect up to certain amount of tries and then use them whenever the new boss comes out.
+It would greatly increase satisfaction of playing a newly added character with new boss materials for talents, and also give an ability to spend more resin.
 - More locations with artifacts in game.
 Just like with Obsidian fragments.
   Maybe add some guaranteed afixes for this kind of artifacts.
-- Add permanent hide'n'seek mini game.
+- Permanent hide'n'seek mini game.
 - Make restart button for a Crystalfly Trap, so that it would just place it in the same place with same materials as a fuel.